marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Course Details

-    Times: TR
-    Location:
+* Time and Location: TR

-    Instructor: Marcel Goldschen-Ohm
+* Instructor: Marcel Goldschen-Ohm
-    Office: NHB 4.352
+    * Office: NHB 4.352
-    Please DO NOT email me directly!
-Either message me through the course Canvas site or visit during office hours.
-    Office hours: - If no one is in my office, check the conference room NHB 4.402 right around the corner!
+    * Office hours: - If no one is in my office, check the conference room NHB 4.402 right around the corner!
+    * **Please DO NOT email me directly!** Either message me through the course Canvas site or visit during office hours.

-    TA:
+* TA:
-    Office hours:
+    * Office hours:

 ## I'm confused, but my schedule makes attending office hours difficult.
 What do I do?